2D magnetofluid models constructed by a priori imposition of conservation laws: Families of reduced models respecting two out of the three original CLs

-For a family of 2D hydromagnetic models, with dynamical variables the vorticity $\omega$ and the magnetic flux $\psi$, that conserve only the Energy $\Hc$ and the cross-helicity $\Cc$ we have to consider only the orthogonality conditions $c_1$ and $c_2$ and relax the condition $c_3$.
-If we do so then the coefficients in the expansions \eqref{2form} should be
+From the conditions \eqref{parameter_sets} it is clear that for $\Fc''(\psi)\neq 0$ the most general model that conserves $\Hc$ and $\Cc$ is the model \eqref{inclusive_1}-\eqref{inclusive_2}.
+However for linear $\Fc(\psi)$ there are a lot of new possibilities since there are two additional arbitrary parameters.
+The conditions \eqref{parameter_sets} imply that for a family of 2D hydromagnetic models, with dynamical variables the vorticity $\omega$ and the magnetic flux $\psi$, that conserve only the Energy $\Hc$ and the linear cross-helicity $\bar{\Cc}$, the coefficients in the expansions \eqref{2form} should be